NERC-CEH/datalab/architecture/decisions/0044-use-helm-as-k8s-deployment-tool.md

-# 44. Replace Bara with Helm as Kubernetes deployment tool
+# 44. Use Helm as Kubernetes deployment tool

 Date: 2020-12-14